The school offers a wide range of enrichment activities which encourage and support pupils to be healthy, stay safe, enjoy and achieve.

 We have adopted a house system (Hatherley, Montpellier and Pitville Houses) to encourage team work.
 Pupils of all ages get an opportunity to mix and support each other at regular events.
 Teams are carefully selected to ensure whole school participation and to allow pupils to ‘be the best that they can be’.

 Inter-house sporting events.

-E-safety day – a range of hands on activities to demonstrate and experience e-safety issues and help pupils protect themselves.
+Online-safety day – a range of hands on activities to demonstrate and experience e-safety issues and help pupils protect themselves.

 Money day – a range of hands on activities to guide and build confidence in money matters.
 This includes workshops run by local banking staff.